-This "Pass/Fail" course does not count as one of the eight courses required in addition to the thesis.
-The course is generally the equivalent of six credits and can be taken in one semester or split into three-credit courses taken over two semesters.
-If a student needs subsequent semesters to continue thesis work, he or she can simply register for the same course each semester.
+The courses can be taken in one semester of six credits or split into three-credit courses over two semesters.
+If a student needs subsequent semesters to continue essay work, he or she can simply register for the same course each semester.